bluetyson/2DGeology_in_QGIS/README.md

 Next, expand the options for intersection the line layer by clicking on that title.
 You'll pick the faults .geojson as the layer here, and maybe add the Id field to bring over the fault name and change the color to black.

-Lastly, we'll attach the outcrop information to our transect by intersection that polygon layer with our profile.
+Lastly, we'll attach the outcrop information to our transect by intersecting that polygon layer with our profile.
 Pick the polygon layer, then change the "Classification field" to "LABEL" and click "Intersect."
 You'll have an option to pick colors that get projected onto your profile and you want to make sure these match the style we have on the map.
 You can do this easily with the "Pick Color" option.
 Grab the colors directly off your map display with the eyedropper cursor to match the labels such as "Kph."

 ![Pick color choice](images/PickingColors_scaled.png)